ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/acceptance_criteria.md

 - All non-verified specifics are labeled **Assumption to validate**.
 - Every “Fact (from Groq reference)” claim is supportable by an artifact you can request from Groq.
+- External benchmark claims are treated as hypotheses and are not used as primary dimensioning inputs without validation.